daniel-molina/visualequation/doc/UI.md

     sequence from now on.

 #### Select many more or less juxteds (S-C-LEFT/S-C-RIGHT)
-*   If selection is a juxted, select that and all its cojuxteds to the left/right, using a TJUXT-block if needed.
+*   If selection is a juxted, include in selection all its cojuxteds to the left/right, using a TJUXT-block if needed.
 *   Else, select supeq.
 In addition, if orimode, set dir to L/R.